-St. Patrick Day is one of our favorite holidays.
-Our hometown, Savannah, Ga has one of the biggest celebration and with our last name, McIntyre we love everything Irish.
-This week Huggs and Munchy started working on their Fulltime Families Explorer Badges.
-These badges are a cross between Girl Scouts, Boy Scouts and Guides but with out the tedious parts taken out and designed for kids traveling full-time.
-The FtF Explorer Program is a family centered program intended to support leadership, creativity, and community centered activities for boys and girls.
+St. Patrick’s Day is one of our favorite holidays.
+Our hometown, Savannah, Ga has one of the biggest celebrations and with our last name, McIntyre we love everything Irish.
+This week Hugs and Munchy started working on their Fulltime Families Explorer Badges.
+These badges are a cross between Girl Scouts, Boy Scouts, and Guides but without the tedious parts taken out and designed for kids traveling full-time.
+The FtF Explorer Program is a family-centered program intended to support leadership, creativity, and community-centered activities for boys and girls.
 The suggested age range is from 5 to16 years old.

-This week Huggs has earned three badges and her sister earned one.
-The first badge Huggs earned was the Leprechaun Trap Challenge for her Community Building Badge.
+This week Hugs has earned three badges and her sister earned one.
+The first badge Hugs earned was the Leprechaun Trap Challenge for her Community Building Badge.
 She had to use household items of her choice to design and create a trap for a leprechaun.
-Then she had to make video and explain how it worked which included her choice of material and why she chose them.
+Then she had to make a video and explain how it worked which included her choice of material and why she chose them.

-Huggs second badge was a Craft Badge.
+Hugs’ second badge was a Craft Badge.
 She had to look for an adult to help her perfect a crafting skill.
-Huggs chose to learn how to sew and her Grandmother helped us fix our sewing machine and teach Huggs the basic of sewing.
-She ended up making monster pillows for her Barbies and Huggs loved it so much she is planning on making some doll clothes (wish me luck!!).
+Hugs chose to learn how to sew and her Grandmother helped us fix our sewing machine and teach Hugs the basics of sewing.
+She ended up making monster pillows for her Barbies and Hugs loved it so much she is planning on making some doll clothes (wish me luck!!).

-The third badge both girls earned, the RV Maintenance Badge.
-This badge the girls had to learn how to put down the stabilizers, put in chocks and awnings, and help pack up.
-Our girls actually went a step father and learned how to connect the shore power (electrical), water and sewer hoses, and they also know how to drain the grey and black tanks.
-We thought it was important for everyone to know how to do this just incase there was an emergency.
+The third badge both girls earned, was the RV Maintenance Badge.
+With this badge, the girls had to learn how to put down the stabilizers, put in chocks and awnings, and help pack up.
+Our girls actually went to a stepfather and learned how to connect the shore power (electrical), water, and sewer hoses, and they also know how to drain the grey and black tanks.
+We thought it was important for everyone to know how to do this just in case there was an emergency.